SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/README.md

 # PHBS_TQFML-Project

-## Stock Index Prediction Based on Wavelet Transformation and ARMA-ML Model or TEA-ML Model
+## Stock Index Prediction Based on Wavelet Transformation and ARMA-ML Model

 * ### Wavelet Transformation
   Stock index data generally has much noise and is non-stationary, which is a huge challenge for us using ML(Machine Learning) methods to  predict the index.
 However wavelet transformation, an upgraded version of fourier transformation, can serve as a very good filter to decrease the noise in stock index and smooth the data, thus helping us to focus more on the main trend of stock index.